 While all believed Doom sacrificed himself for the greater good, Doom did indeed survive.
 Not only did he find the Infinity Gauntlet of one of the expired Reed's, he also discovered their collection of lobotomized Dooms from alternate dimensions.
 Doom began his preparations for the future.

-In the aftermath of the Multiverse's restoration, the newly-healed Victor sets out to try and change his ways.
+In the aftermath of the Multiverse's restoration, and with both Reed and Sue Richards presumed dead, the newly-healed Victor sets out to try and change his ways.
 He befriends Tony Stark and assists on a few occasions, even giving him one of the Wands of Watoomb and helping him defeat Madame Masque .
 After Tony is rendered comatose during a battle with Captain Marvel, Victor takes on the mantle of Iron Man.
 During this time, he clashes with foes such as the Maker, and even becomes a member of the Avengers after forming a friendship with Nadia Pym.

 Powers and Abilities